SvetozarMateev/Algorithms/README.md

 # Algorithms
-Repository for algorithms which I have implemented by me for practice
+Repository for algorithms which I have implemented for practice